 Vermont companies and organizations may offer incentives for electric car purchases and other sustainable transportation options.
 Check with your employer to see whether you are eligible.

 Federal Tax Credits for the Purchase of Electric Vehicles

-Federal tax credits ranging from $2,500 to $7,500 are available to buyers of qualified plug-in electric vehicles.
+Federal tax credits ranging from $2,500 to $7,500 are available to buyers of qualified new plug-in electric vehicles.
 The size of the credit is based on the battery size.
-Our vehicle comparison includes the exact amounts for each model.
+Our vehicle comparison includes the amounts for each model.

 No date is currently in place for the expiration of these tax credits but once an individual manufacturer sells 200,000 qualifying vehicles the credit will be phased out for that automaker over the course of a year.
 Tesla vehicles reached the end of their sunset period on December 31, 2019 and General Motors phased out on March 31, 2020.

 Since the credit can only be claimed in the year the vehicle was put into service, the annual federal tax liability of the buyer may be a limiting factor in the size of the tax benefit received.

 For more information on how to claim the electric car tax credit, visit the U.S. Department of Energyʼs Fuel Efficient Vehicle Tax Information Center (see the "Claiming the Credit" section beneath the listing of models and tax credit amounts).
 The IRS also provides additional information on the forms and procedures for claiming the credit on their website.